On towers of Isogeny graphs with full level structure: Isogeny graphs of oriented elliptic curves and Volcano graphs

-Finally, we introduce the following notions of graphs, which are the last ingredients for our description of $\cX_l^q$.
+Finally, we introduce the following notions of graphs, which are the last ingredients in our description of $\cX_l^q$.

-\begin{defn} \item[i)] An \textbf{abstract crater} is either a connected and directed cycle graph or a totally disconnected finite graph. \item[ii)] A \textbf{volcano graph} (or simply a volcano) $G$ is a directed graph whose vertices may be decomposed as $V(G)=\bigcup_{i=0}^\infty V_i$ such that \begin{itemize} \item The out-degree of every vertex is $l+1$; \item The subgraph generated by $V_0$ is an abstract crater; \item If there is an edge between $v_i$ and $v_j$ then $i-j\in \{\pm 1\}$ or $i=j=0$; \item Each $v\in V_i$ with $i\ge 1$ has exactly one edge starting at $v$ and ending at a vertex in $V_{i-1}$ and $l$ edges starting at $v$ and ending at vertices in $V_{i+1}$. \end{itemize}
+\begin{defn} \item[i)] An \textbf{abstract crater} is either a directed cycle graph or a totally disconnected finite graph. \item[ii)] An \textbf{infinite volcano graph} $G$ is a directed graph whose vertices may be decomposed as $V(G)=\bigcup_{i=0}^\infty V_i$ such that \begin{itemize} \item The out-degree of every vertex is $l+1$; \item The subgraph generated by $V_0$ is an abstract crater; \item If there is an edge between two vertices $v_i\in V_i$ and $v_j\in V_j$ then $i-j\in \{\pm 1\}$ or $i=j=0$; \item Each $v\in V_i$ with $i\ge 1$ has exactly one edge starting at $v$ and ending at a vertex in $V_{i-1}$ and $l$ edges starting at $v$ and ending at vertices in $V_{i+1}$. \end{itemize} \item[iii)] An \textbf{infinite undirected volcano} $G$ is an undirected $(l+1)$-regular graph whose vertices can be decomposed as $V(G)=\bigcup_{i=0}^\infty V_i$ such that \begin{itemize} \item The subgraph generated by $V_0$, called the \textbf{crater} of $G$, is an undirected cycle graph or totally disconnected; \item If there is an edge between $v_i$ and $v_j$ then $i-j\in \{\pm 1\}$ or $i=j=0$; \item Each $v\in V_i$ with $i\ge 1$ has exactly one neighbour in $V_{i-1}$ and $l$ neighbours in $V_{i+1}$. \end{itemize} \item[iv)] A \textbf{finite volcano graph} $G$ is a directed graph whose vertices may be decomposed as $V(G)=\bigcup_{i=0}^kV_i$ such that \begin{itemize} \item The subgraph generated by $V_0$ is an abstract crater; \item If there is an edge between two vertices $v_i\in V_i$ and $v_j\in V_j$ then $i-j\in \{\pm 1\}$ or $i=j=0$; \item Each vertex in $V_{i}$ for $1\le k-1$ has out degree $(l+1)$. \item Each $v\in V_i$ with $1\le i\le k-1$ has exactly one edge starting at $v$ and ending at a vertex in $V_{i-1}$ and $l$ edges starting at $v$ and ending at vertices in $V_{i+1}$. \item Each vertex in $v\in V_k$ has out-degree $1$.
+This edge ends in $V_{k-1}$. \end{itemize} \item[v)] A \textbf{finite undirected volcano graph} $G$ is an undirected graph whose vertices may be decomposed as $V(G)=\bigcup_{i=0}^k V_i$ such that \begin{itemize} \item The subgraph generated by $V_0$, called the \textbf{crater} of $G$, is an undirected cycle graph or totally disconnected ; \item If there is an edge between $v_i$ and $v_j$ then $i-j\in \{\pm 1\}$ or $i=j=0$; \item Each vertex in $V_i$ for $i\le k-1$ has degree $l+1$. \item Each $v\in V_i$ with $1\le i\le k-1$ has exactly one neighbour in $V_{i-1}$ and $l$ neighbours in $V_{i+1}$. \item Each $v\in V_i$ for $i\le k-1$ has degree $(l+1)$. \item Each $v\in V_k$ has exactly one neighbour, which lies in $V_{k-1}$. \end{itemize} \end{defn}